-The age of the paintings is open to speculation, but the newest are generally considered to be about 130 years old.
+Some of the Drakensberg paintings date back at least 2500 years, but the newest are generally considered to be about 130 years old.
 The last recorded sighting of a Berg Bushman was in 1871.
-The amount of wear provides a rough index that can be applied to paintings in a poorer state of preservation and presumed older.
-Some of these might be 500 years old.
+The amount of wear provides a rough index of age.
 Very likely the Drakensberg Bushmen and their art are much older than this however.

 Two other Berg antelopes are beautifully portrayed.
 This Red Hartebeest has the typical jaunty kink to the horns, and the Vaal Rhebok has its long ears and snout exaggerated just that little bit, surely to distinguish it from a Mountain Reedbuck.
 It is interesting to note an obvious absence from the menagerie.
 The Blesbok is never painted, evidence that it never occurred in the Berg.
 It is not obvious why not, for it is a highland dweller common not far away.
 But recent attempts to introduce it failed, the Bushmen had it right.
 The Black Wildebeest is not often painted, despite being common on the highveld not far away.
 The Roan Antelope, although absent from the Berg today features quite often, suggesting a recent local extinction.